 - How soon do you need it?
 Pick your speed.

-- Pay the respective charges with a card or Paypal.
+- Pay the respective charges with a card.

 It really is as easy as it sounds.
 Apply today